-44948.
-WH MOVEMENT Y. N. Falk "Wh Mymnt" Constructions, p.
-1 In each of these, the underlined element functions both as a discourse-prominent element ("focus" or "topic") in the bracketed clause and as the object of the verb put.
-Direct Questions [Which book does the student think that the teacher said that the librarian put on the shelf?]
-Indirect Questions I wonder [which book the student thinks that the teacher said that the librarian put on the shelf] Exclamatives [What a book the student thinks that the teacher said that the librarian put on the shelf]!
-Wh relative clauses the book [which the student thinks that the teacher said that the librarian put on the shelf] Non-restrictive relative clauses this book, [which the student thinks that the teacher said that the librarian put on the shelf] Pseudoclefts [What the student thinks that the teacher said that the librarian put on the shelf] is the book Topicalization [This book, the student thinks that the teacher said that the librarian put on the shelf].
-In the following constructions, the element that has these two functions does not appear explicitly Non-wh relative clauses the book [(that) the student thinks that the teacher said that the librarian put on the shelf] (the bifunctional element: a relative pronoun referring to the book) Clefts It is the book [(that) the student thinks that the teacher said that the librarian put on the shelf] (the bifunctional element: a relative pronoun referring to the book) Comparatives I read more books [than the student thinks that the teacher said that the librarian put on the shelf] (the bifunctional element: a proform referring to x book) "Tough Movement" This book is easy [to think that the teacher said that the librarian put on the shelf]. (the bifunctional element: an element coreferential with the book) 44948.
-WH MOVEMENT Y. N. Falk "Wh Mymnt" Constructions, p.
-2 These constructions have been given various names in the literature, none of them entirely satisfactory. • wh movement/dependencies/constructions While many of these constructions involve wh elements, not all do. • Ā movement/dependencies Ā here means "non-argument", since the function of discourse-prominence is not argument-related.
+Wh-type Constructions, p.
+1 In each of these, the underlined element is "associated with" both the bracketed clause and the clause containing the verb put.
+Direct Questions [Which book does the student think that the teacher said that the librarian put \\\ on the shelf?]
+Indirect Questions I wonder [which book the student thinks that the teacher said that the librarian put \\\ on the shelf] Exclamatives [What a book the student thinks that the teacher said that the librarian put \\\ on the shelf]!
+Wh relative clauses the book [which the student thinks that the teacher said that the librarian put \\\ on the shelf] Non-restrictive relative clauses this book, [which the student thinks that the teacher said that the librarian put \\\ on the shelf] Pseudoclefts [What the student thinks that the teacher said that the librarian put \\\ on the shelf] is the book Topicalization [This book, the student thinks that the teacher said that the librarian put \\\ on the shelf].
+In the following constructions, the element that is associated with the two clauses does not appear explicitly Non-wh relative clauses the book [ \\\ (that) the student thinks that the teacher said that the librarian put \\\ on the shelf] Clefts It is the book [ $\\$ (that) the student thinks that the teacher said that the librarian put $\\$ on the shelf] Comparatives I read more books [\\\ than the student thinks that the teacher said that the librarian put \\\ on the shelf] "Tough Movement" This book is easy [\\\ to think that the teacher said that the librarian put \\\ on the shelf].
+Wh-type Constructions, p.
+2 These constructions have been given various names in the literature, none of them entirely satisfactory. • wh movement/dependencies/constructions While many of these constructions involve wh elements, not all do. • Ā movement/dependencies $\bar{A}$ here means "non-argument", since the function of discourse-prominence is not argument-related.
 But, of course, there are many other constructions involving non-argument elements. • unbounded movements/deletions/dependencies (UDCs) "Unbounded" is supposed to express the non-local relation between the two functions.
 Again, being unbounded is not limited to these constructions.
-There is also theoretical disagreement over whether the constructions are really unbounded or simply appear to be. • long distance movements/deletions/dependencies (LDDs) Similar to "unbounded," and the same objections apply.
-Also, not all instances are actually long-distance. • syntactic binding This name, which was used for a while in the 1980s, carries the implication that these constructions are similar to anaphoric binding, but more strictly governed by syntactic principles.
-This is a dubious assumption. • movement/extraction Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in transformational/derivational theories, in which the multifunctional item is moved (or extracted) from one position to another.
-(On the other hand, the term "extraction" is inexplicably used by researchers in non-movement theoretical frameworks.) deletion Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in earlier transformational/derivational theories, and now abandoned, in which an item is deleted. • SLASH constructions Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in phrase structure grammar (GPSG/HPSG) in which a feature named SLASH carries information about the multifunctional element constituent control Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in early Lexical-Functional Grammar (LFG).
+There is also theoretical disagreement over whether the constructions are really unbounded or simply appear to be. long distance movements/deletions/dependencies (LDDs) Similar to "unbounded," and the same objections apply.
+Also, not all instances are actually long-distance. syntactic binding This name, which was used for a while in the 1980s, carries the implication that these constructions are similar to anaphoric binding, but more strictly governed by syntactic principles.
+This is a dubious assumption. movement/extraction Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in transformational/derivational theories, in which the multifunctional item is moved (or extracted) from one position to another.
+(On the other hand, the term "extraction" is inexplicably used by researchers in non-movement theoretical frameworks.) deletion Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in earlier transformational/derivational theories, and now abandoned, in which an item is deleted. • SLASH constructions Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in phrase structure grammar (GPSG/HPSG) in which a feature named SLASH carries information about the multifunctional element. constituent control Not a name for the class of constructions, but rather for a particular kind of analysis of these constructions proposed in early Lexical-Functional Grammar (LFG).